metallb/metallb/website/content/concepts/maturity.md

 ## Developers

-MetalLB's copyright was owned by Google, until March 2019.
+The MetalLB copyright was owned by Google, until March 2019.
 However, it was never an official Google project.
 The project doesn't have any form of corporate sponsorship.